Cumberland County Courthouse located at 1 Courthouse Circle, Cumberland VA 23040; phone: 804‑492‑3625.

 TOWNS

-The history of what is now known to be Cumberland County began in 1748 or 1749 (depending on source), when territories were split off of Goochland and named Cumberland County, in honor of the Duke of Cumberland, the second son of King George II, and a popular English hero of the day.
-This initial designation of Cumberland County is not the same Cumberland County existing today in shape or land area, but is the first use of the name Cumberland County.
-Prior to the formation of Cumberland County and not long after the founding of Jamestown, the first permanent English settlement in America, in 1607, the Virginia colony was divided into eight counties or shires in 1634.
+Prior to the formation of Cumberland County and not long after the founding of Jamestown, the first permanent English settlement in America founded in 1607, the Virginia colony was divided into eight counties or shires in 1634.
 One of those original eight counties was Henrico.
 At that time Henrico was a vast area and was reported to have a population of only 419 citizens.
-Henrico County of that time included territories, that were subsequently subdivided to become other counties, including what was to eventually become Cumberland County.
+Henrico County at that time included territories, which were subsequently subdivided to become other counties, including what was to eventually become Cumberland County.

 Ninety-three years later, Henrico was divided into two sections, the north part continuing to be known as Henrico County, and the south part being named Goochland County, after William Gooch, the Lieutenant-Governor of Virginia from 1727 until 1749.
 Goochland County included an indefinitely defined territory but included what is now recognized as Albemarle, Amherst, Appomattox, Buckingham, Cumberland, Fluvanna, Nelson and Powhatan.

 After Albemarle was earlier split off from Goochland, what was to be named Cumberland County was split off from Goochland in 1748 or 1749.
-This initial area to be known as Cumberland County included all of what is today known as today's Cumberland County plus other territories that include today's Powhatan County.
+This initial area to be known as Cumberland County included all of what is today's Cumberland County plus other territories that include today's Powhatan County.
 This land configuration remained in place until 1777.

 In 1777, owing to the "great inconveniences attending the inhabitants of the county of Cumberland, by the great extent thereof," Cumberland was divided into two parts generally corresponding to two existing parishes.
 Southam Parish, in the east became Powhatan County.
 Littleton Parish became Cumberland County.